 Put It Away!

-We have all seen it and been nauseated.
-Whence the recent moronic practice of wearing a stethoscope — and so theatrically — around the neck?
+We have all seen it and been nauseated to the bone.
+Whence the recent idiotic practice of wearing a stethoscope around the neck?
+Any doctor of any decency and integrity would robustly repudiate this absurdity.
 Why not around the waist?
 Around the top of the leg?
 Strategically wound around the jock area?
 Around the head?
-Perhaps this idiotic usage originated as a gag in a medical soap opera.
-Until recently, a doctor would have been despised by colleagues, ridiculed by customers, persecuted by the media, for such inane idiocy.
-The stethy still belongs barely visible in the pocket of the obligatory white coat.
-The next time a doctor tries the intimidation racket by wearing a stethy around his neck, consider throttling him with it.
+Why just one? i consider the wearing of one or more stethoscopes around the neck as conclusive evidence of imbecility and at least sub-clinical psychosis.
+Perhaps this idiocy originated as a gag in a medical soap opera.
+Until recently, a doctor pulling this racket would have been contemned by colleagues, despised by customers, ridiculed by the media.
+The stethy still belongs, barely suggested, in the deep pocket of the obligatory white coat.
+Now there's even an etiquette, which I reject, about not upsetting drop-dead-stupid people, on top of an apparent obligation to let them get the better of you and get away with it.
+The next time a doctor tries to intimidate you and display to you by wearing a stethy around his neck, demand that he remove it and consider throttling him with it.
+Someone somewhere at some time has to say something.
+[Ed.: You said it.]

 Since You're At It…

 Why stop at the stethoscope?
-High fashion, I hear, is for doctors to wear around their necks a collection of implements, eg otoscope, opthalmoscope, laryngoscope, sigmoidoscope, protoscope etc., some gold-plated with flashing lights, manufactured with holes and strings to fit neatly onto special neck belts.
+Fashionable too, I hear, is for doctors to wear around their necks a collection of implements, eg otoscope, opthalmoscope, laryngoscope, sigmoidoscope, protoscope etc., some gold-plated with flashing lights, manufactured with holes and strings to fit neatly, in rows, onto special neck belts.
+You can sense an approaching medic by his frenetic egomanic stride and the rattling and jingling of his neck junk.
 Spot the extra-competitive passive-aggressive nutcase medic, wearing six or more gadgets around his neck over his inflatable folded-arms kit.
 Can't wait for the consultation.
 I hear that surgeons have started to wear around their necks scalpels, boxes of blades, forceps, retractors, sewing kits, heart-lung machines.
 The more successful wear operating-room tables strapped to their backs.
 Neckwear for cosmetic surgeons includes various designs of breast implant.
 Anesthetists are wearing blood transfusion bags, vaporisers, Guedel airways, Yankauer tips, Bain circuits and oxygen cylinders.

-Of course other professions are not to be outdone: idiotic psycho-dysplay must not be the monopoly of lowly medics.
-Lawyers are starting to wear sets of lawbooks around their necks; accountants wear heavy over-sized calculators; office carbon units wear on-the-shoulders work cubicles etc. And all are sedulously polishing that vicious 'Who the **** are you' look, and that absurdity of all the Great Scowling Professions, the silly walk.
+Of course other professions are not to be outdone: idiotic psycho-dysplay must not be the monopoly of mere medics.
+Lawyers are starting to wear sets of lawbooks around their necks; judges wear gavels; accountants wear over-sized printer-calculators (the sort with the paper roll); office drones wear on-the-shoulders work cubicles etc., all while polishing that vicious 'Who the hell are you' look and the silly walk.

 Getting My Own Back

-The customer, rightly wary of all this and at least until we can sort it all out, would now do well to start wearing around his neck at least one household appliance: a food processor, a vacuum cleaner, a washing machine.
-He can start small with, say, an iron, a kettle, a hand blender, and advance from there.
-In a medical setting, when about to be treated like a piece of meat, he should wear around his own neck at least one or two of his own stethoscopes — toy ones will do — and other instruments etc.
+The customer, rightly wary of all this and at least until we can stamp it out, would now do well to start wearing around his neck at least one household appliance: a food processor, a vacuum cleaner, a washing machine.
+He can start small with, say, an iron, a kettle, a hand blender and miscellaneous utensils, and a collander on his head, and advance from there.
+In a medical setting, he should wear around his own neck at least two or three of his own stethoscopes and many other instruments besides.

 Where's The Money In It?